lungoruscello/Citibike-Sampler/README.md

 As such, the data is widely used in research and practical applications.

 However, working with the [raw source data](https://s3.amazonaws.com/tripdata/index.html) can be tedious.
-In a single year, the Citi Bike system records tens of millions of rides, equating to several GB worth of data.
+In a single year, the Citi Bike system records tens of millions of bike rides, equating to several GB worth of data.
 Furthermore, historical trip records are spread over hundreds of CSV files that use an inconsistent archive layout over time (annual bundles before 2024, monthly archives after).